NadaElokaily/CoffeeShop/README.md

 Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
 But they need help setting up their menu experience.

-You have been called on to demonstrate your newly learned skills to create a full stack drink menu application.
-The application must:
+This project is used to demonstrate my newly learned skills to create a full stack drink menu application.
+The application does the following:

 1) Display graphics representing the ratios of ingredients in each drink.
 2) Allow public users to view drink names and graphics.